Lan-lab/SIGNET/SIGNET_Tutorial/SIGNET_GRN_prediction.md

 #### 3.1.1 MLP training and accuracy curve

 First, conduct the `SIGNET.py` file.
 The user should give the pathway where the scRNA-seq data matrix stored and the pathway that the output files will be stored.
-Assume a fake pathway: ./home/test and all files needed are stored in the `test` file folder.
+Assume a fake pathway: ./home/test and all files needed are stored in the `test` file folder (including your TF files).

 ```
 ## On Linux server